Dukkah (pronounced doo-kah) is an Egyptian nut, seed, and spice mix used as a topping and dip for meat, fish, and vegetables.

 Where to Buy Dukkah

-Dukkah is available in many grocery stores (check the nearest Middle Eastern market if you can't find it at your regular grocery store) and from several online vendors.
+Dukkah is available in many grocery stores (check the nearest Middle Eastern market if you can't find it at your regular grocery store) and from several spice shops online.

-When buying spices online, it’s important to make sure you are buying from distributors that sell high-quality spices.
+When buying spices online, it’s essential to make sure you are buying from distributors that sell high-quality spices.
 One I trust is this Egyptian Dukkah Spice Blend.

 How to use dukkah on fish?